Manitoba Historical Society

-Donald Ross “Don” McMaster
+Donald Ross McMaster

-Born at Winnipeg, son of Thomas Agnew McMaster and Margaret McMaster, he taught at East St. Paul School (1954-1958) and East St. Paul Collegiate (1958-1961) and served as the Vice-Principal of River East Collegiate (1968-1969) and Vice-Principal (1971-1973) and Principal (1980-1985) of Kildonan East Collegiate.
-On 30 June 1962, he married Ardythe Brownlee.
-He retired and moved to a home in rural Manitoba where he engaged in landscape painting.
+Born at Winnipeg on 7 February 1931, son of Thomas Agnew McMaster and Margaret Daisy Turner (1897-1991), he taught at East St. Paul School (1954-1958) and East St. Paul Collegiate (1958-1961) and served as the Vice-Principal of River East Collegiate (1968-1969) and Vice-Principal (1971-1973) and Principal (1980-1985) of Kildonan East Collegiate.

 See also: